-It is often in the coldest months that we are most tempted to over-eat or indulge in sweets.
-Regular exercise can help us to burn off those extra calories or to be in such good spirits, we may not even feel inclined to binge on them in the first place.
+It is often in the coldest months that over-eating or over-indulging in sweets is most tempting.
+Regular exercise can help you to burn off those extra calories or to be in such good spirits that you have no inclination to eat them in the first place.

 WARMING UP IS KEY

 A ten-minute warm-up can be important before starting any exercise, particularly if you’re a novice.
-If you are exercising outside in the winter, make sure you’re wearing lots of layers to protect yourself from the cold.
+If you are exercising outside in the winter, make sure you’re wearing sufficient layers to protect yourself from the cold.

 When exercising after dark, make sure you stick to areas that are well-lit, and wear clothing that is bright and reflective so that you are visible to motorists.